Community rallies around Hamilton Southeastern teen after swimming accident

 "At that time the Fishers community, the basketball community, everyone rallied around us to help us through that situation.
 I didn't think it could get any better than that," Fugate said.

-But when family, friends and community members got word of what happened at the lake, they didn't think twice about rallying around the Fugates again, unbeknownst to the family.
+But when family, friends and community members got word of what happened at the lake, they didn't think twice about rallying around the family again.

-"I know the Fugate's would do the same thing if that happened with anybody in my family, so like I said, it was the right thing to do so set that up and it's amazing to see what the page has done so far and want to see where it can go from there," Mason Hankins, who helped start a GoFundMe page said.
+"I know the Fugates would do the same thing if that happened with anybody in my family, so like I said, it was the right thing to do to set that up and it's amazing to see what the page has done so far and want to see where it can go from there," said Mason Hankins, who helped start a GoFundMe campaign.

 The page raised more than $60,000 in a matter of days.

-"It has just been unbelievable the response that we have received both near and far, family, friends, acquaintances, just reached out and been so supportive not only from the financial aspect, but from the spiritual and supportive side of it and for us right now it's all equally important, as we don't what Josh's journey holds for us," Fugate said.
+"It has just been unbelievable the response that we have received both near and far, family, friends, acquaintances, just reached out and been so supportive not only from the financial aspect, but from the spiritual and supportive side of it.
+And for us right now, it's all equally important, as we don't know what Josh's journey holds for us," Fugate said.

 Right now, Josh remains in a hospital in South Bend.
 Fugate said they'll determine what the “new normal” is, though they're not ready to define that yet.

-"It's just a new path is how we're approaching it," he said.
+"It's just a new path is how we're approaching it."